EDIFY: Cailey Tin

 While there’s no particular writer I look up to the most, there are plenty from whom I get my inspiration.
 I love Ada Limón, Victoria Chang, Sylvia Plath, and many more.
 My writing is like a collage of a hundred different voices.

-Finally, tell me something interest about yourself that has nothing to do with the literary sphere.
+Finally, tell me something interesting about yourself that has nothing to do with the literary sphere.

 My dream day is at the beach with my poodle, sitting in a hammock with a book and a Polaroid camera, while eating my favorite snack—dried pineapples!